keigezellig/fruitHAP/README.md

 # FruitHAP (Fruit Home Automation Platform) #

-A Home Automation Platform designed to run on a Raspberry Pi (hence the Fruit in the name) with extensibility in mind.
+A Home Automation Platform designed to run on a Raspberry Pi with extensibility in mind.

 ### What is this all about? ###